qcoral/homepage/site/src/content/about.md

 ### about!

 Hi there!
 I'm Alex.
 I go by dari online (or qcoral depending on where you found me).
+I'm a 19-year old from Toronto who's been making projects on and off for the past ~10 years.

 I'm currently working on open-source hardware & education @ [Hack Club](https://hackclub.com)!
 I also attempt to study math & physics @ University of Toronto.